Talib Jauhari: Recognition and awards

 The Government of Pakistan awarded him the Sitara-i-Imtiaz for his contribution in the field of religious activities.

 Death and legacy

-The 91-year-old Jauhari was admitted to a private hospital on 10 June.
-He is said to have developed cardiovascular complications and was on ventilator since then, he died on 22 June.
-However Chief Minister Sindh Murad Ali Shah revealed in a speech at Sindh Assembly that Talib Jauhri, Munawar Hasan and Mufti Naeem, all of the three clerics who died in past week were due to COVID-19 during the COVID-19 pandemic in Pakistan.
+The 91-year-old Jauhari was admitted to a private hospital on 10 June 2020.
+He is said to have developed cardiovascular complications and was on ventilator since then, He died on 22 June 2020.
+However Chief Minister Sindh Murad Ali Shah revealed in a speech at Sindh Assembly that Talib Jauhri, Munawar Hasan and Mufti Naeem, all of the three clerics who died in the past week were due to COVID-19 during the COVID-19 pandemic in Pakistan.

-He was survived by three sons and three daughters.
+He was survived by three sons, all of them being relegious public speakers and orators too, Namely: Allama Riaz Jauhari Bron in 10 October 1959, Allama Asad Jauhari Bron in 1968 and Allama Amjad Raza Jauhari.
+Bron in 1974 He also had three daughters.
 Prime Minister of Pakistan Imran Khan, President Arif Alvi, Army Chief Qamar Javed Bajwa expressed sadness over his death.
 Earlier in 2014 his son-in-law Syed Mubarak Raza Kazmi was killed in 'sectarian' attack in Karachi 13/B, Gulshan-e-Iqbal.